How to Sing with a Deeper Voice: Exercises and Techniques

 3. The Best Vocal Exercises to Develop a Deep Voice

-• Yawning “Nay Nay Nay”: This keeps your throat open and relaxed
+• Yawning “Nay Nay Nay”: this keeps your throat open and relaxed.

 4. Watch Out for These Mistakes